 According to a 2014 report commissioned by the U.S. Centers for Disease Control and Prevention, approximately one in 68 American children has been diagnosed with autism or a closely related neurodevelopmental disorder—a dramatic increase over the past decade.

 The causes of this complex disorder remain uncertain.
 Instructional methods such as Applied Behavior Analysis have proven effective in helping individuals with autism learn to overcome many of the challenges that autism presents.
 These interventions have proven particularly effective when started during the first several years of a child’s life.
 For more information about recent research into the causes of and treatments for autism, visit the Autism Speaks website at http://www.autismspeaks.org/science.

 Our students are children or youth who happen to have autism.
 We believe that our choice of words, our choice of “descriptors,” is not merely a subtle grammatical-lexical difference.
 What we call ourselves and how we refer to our children is of primary importance.

-“Oh, he’s autistic!” is quite different than “Oh, that’s Charlie; he has autism.”
+“Oh, he’s autistic!” is quite different than “Oh, that’s Tommy; he has autism.”